 Pedestrian crossovers are a safe way for pedestrians to cross the road.
 By law, drivers (including cyclists) must stop and yield to pedestrians that are ready to cross.
 Crossovers have signs and pavements markings indicating where drivers must stop, and sometimes have additional signs, push buttons and flashing lights.

-As a safety measure for pedestrians, the City of Stratford designed two new crossovers to be installed in Fall of 2022.
-These crossovers are located on John Street just south of Cambria Street (near the Stratford General Hospital) and on Romeo Street at Verona Park.
+As a safety measure for pedestrians, the City of Stratford has recently installed two new crossovers - one on John Street just south of Cambria Street (near the Stratford General Hospital) and the other on Romeo Street at Verona Park.

 There are 3 types of crossovers in Stratford, and they all follow the same rules.
 However, some have additional safety features based on traffic volume and sightlines.